 - 1 egg mass per 15 plants surveyed

-Some potato flea beetle activity is being reported in Central Maine and Aroostook County.
-All growers will want to be monitoring flea beetles.
+Some potato flea beetle activity is being reported in Aroostook county and Central Maine.
+All growers will want to be monitoring for flea beetle activity.
 An average of 15 “shot” holes per terminal leaflet is the recommended economic threshold level for potato flea beetle damage.

 Flea Beetle Recommended Economic Thresholds

 - Average 15 “shot” holes per terminal leaflet